Wan-sdon-code/beyond-the-grades/README.md

 > **PSLE.
 O-Level.
 Diploma.
 Degree.
 Good job.
 Good salary.**
 >
-> We prepare kids for the next step.
+> We spend years preparing kids for the next step.
 >
 > **But are we preparing them for life?**